daihocmo/learn-vietnamese/docs/community.md

 I'm not really into creating _yet another vietnamese language learning server_.
-This language doesn't have that much learners but there're still people who want to learn, acquire the language.
+This language doesn't have that much learners but there're still people who want to learn, acquire the language so here are some suggestions.

 ## Communities